LSU upsets No. 8 Arkansas 78-71 to reach SEC tourney final

 NASHVILLE, Tenn.
+(AP)The LSU Tigers wanted another shot at Alabama.
+The opportunity to take the first Southeastern Conference Tournament title home since 1980 means so much more.

+”Bringing the ‘ship back home man would mean a lot to all of us,” said Javonte Smart, a junior guard and Baton Rouge native. ”So I think that’s the biggest thing, just bringing it back home and showing that we are really, really, really good.”

-(AP) — Cameron Thomas scored 21 points and third-seeded LSU upset eighth-ranked Arkansas 78-71 on Saturday to reach the Southeastern Conference Tournament championship for the first time since 1993.
+Cameron Thomas scored 21 points and third-seeded LSU upset eighth-ranked Arkansas 78-71 on Saturday to reach the title game for the first time since 1993.

-The Tigers (18-8) will play No. 6 Alabama, a 73-68 winner over Tennessee in the other semifinal, on Sunday looking to improve their NCAA Tournament seeding even more by knocking off the SEC’s regular-season champ.
-LSU has won this tournament only once — back in 1980.
+The Tigers (18-8) will play No. 6 Alabama – a 73-68 winner over Tennessee in the first semifinal – on Sunday looking to improve their NCAA Tournament seeding even more by knocking off the SEC’s regular-season champ.
+LSU has won this tournament only once – back in 1980.

+”It was just a huge, huge win,” LSU coach Will Wade said. ”First time since `93 we’re going to play for the championship … So very, very excited.
+Our guys are really excited.”

-These teams split during the season, winning on their home courts by almost identical margins.
+The teams split during the season, winning on their home courts by almost identical margins.
 On this day, LSU gave its top scorer and freshman more help in a matchup of the SEC’s top scoring teams.
-Javonte Smart added 19 points for LSU, and Darius Days had 13.
+Smart added 19 points for LSU, Darius Days had 13 and Eric Gaines added 10.

 LSU took advantage after Arkansas guard Davonte Davis made a pair of free throws with 11:42 left tying it up at 52.
 The Tigers LSU reeled off 12 straight points to take the lead for good, and Gaines capped the spurt with a layup with 7:25 left.